 Legal alternatives to CBD flower

 So since you can’t legally purchase CBD flower, what alternatives are there?
 CBD products are still legal provided that they meet the specific UK requirements.
-Many of the benefits of CBD were demonstrated from CBD oil, so it is possible that legal CBD oil products might give you the effects that you are after.
+Many of the benefits of CBD were demonstrated from CBD oil, so it is most likely that legal CBD oil drops or even topical CBD patches might give you the effects that you are after.

 By sticking to a reputable provider and managing your dosing properly, it is possible to effectively swap out CBD flower for legal CBD oil.